Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Reduced entropy as a generating function of thermodynamic equilibrium: the second motto

-into the vertical and the horizontal components thereof.
 Recall that the vertical differential is canonically defined but the horizontal differential of $\CS_\CF^{\text{\rm red}}$ needs the use of connection.
-In general the horizontal component $D^h\CS(\rho)$ depends on the connection but it will be independent thereof at the point $\rho$ where $d^v\CS(\rho) = 0$.
+In general the horizontal component $D^h\CS(\rho)$ depends on the connection but it will be independent thereof at the vertical critical point $\rho$ where $d^v\CS(\rho) = 0$.